NobodyNo1/opengl_rubiks_cube/tech_spec.md

     - [ ] Add support of different dimention cubes

+## Approaches

 ### Camera Impl

 TODO: write explanation

-### Side Rotation Imple
+### "Swipe" Side Rotation implementation

 0. Setup initial positions.
     cube: id, sides: [id1, id2, id3, etc..]
 1. Ray cast side selection
+    a.
+Filter only sides that is outside
+    b.
+Filter sides that are visible from the camera (using yaw and pitch of the camera)
+    c.
+Loop through intersection and select with minimal intersection magnitude (distance from camera?)
+    d.
+If suitable found write down as start mouse position for a swipe else skip action
 2. Ray cast next movement of mouse find direction of movement, and execute rotation after reaching some delta (probably within delta time if not update start pos?)
-3. Find maching axis with the "swipe direction", find all cube that match with this value of axis.
-Rotated by that axis from current_angle to current_angle +- 90.
+3. Find maching axis with the "swipe direction", find all cube that match with this value of axis (depends on selected cube side and/or camera rotation).
     a.
 While rotation is active block user interactions (maybe we can leave camera movement)
 4. After rotation update positions. so it would look like: cube: id-> new_id, side: [id1 -> new_id2, id2 -> new_id2]